-From the mountain peaks of Colorado to rocky landscape of Utah and the deserts of Arizona, the American Southwest is home to endless sights and countless adventure opportunities.
+From the mountain peaks of Colorado to rocky landscape of Utah and the desserts of Arizona, the American Southwest is home to endless sights and countless adventure opportunities.
 When it comes to exploring the region there’s really no way to experience it all quite like driving and the Southwest offers a truly epic road trip venue.
 Any time of year is fair game for a visit but if you’re up for a some real adventure, avoid the crowds by visiting in winter or early spring where you’ll get a real wilderness experience and find some killer deals on your travels as well.

 The Route: 1,228 miles over 7-14 days

 All said, a proper southwest trip needs requires at least a week on the road and even then expect to be driving daily to see even just a small slice of it all.
 Expand things out to two weeks to give yourself more time for hiking, climbing, skiing, four-wheeling, rafting and just about any other type of outdoor activity you can imagine along the way.
 The longer you have the explore, the better as this is one those trips where every bit of the road has another sight, stop or experience to check out!

 Day One: Arrive in Denver, Head to Colorado Springs

 By the time you make it to Denver chances are you’ll be well into your first day so grab your rental car, stop by a local store and pick up supplies before making the easy 70 mile / 70 minute drive south to Colorado Springs for the night.
 If you do manage to arrive earlier in the day, take the afternoon and explore Denver (about 20-30 minutes from the airport) or consider jump starting the drive with a trip down i70 making stops in Vail, Breckenridge and other mountain towns before spending the night around Glendwood Springs.